logzio/logz-docs/_source/logzio_collections/_tracing-sources/dotnet-framework-otel-auto.md

 ##### Define the logzio-otel-traces service name

-Run `kubectl get services` and take a note of the logzio-otel-traces service name.
-It will appear as logzio-otel-traces.<<your-cluster-namespace>>.<<your-cluster-domain-name>>.
-The default value is `logzio-otel-traces.default.svc.cluster.local`.
+In most cases, the service name will be `logzio-otel-traces.default.svc.cluster.local`, where `default` is the namespace where you deployed the helm chart and `svc.cluster.name` is your cluster domain name.

-You can change the cluster namespace and domain name values, if required.
-If you need to lookup your cluster domain name, you can do it by running the following command:
+If you are not sure what your cluster domain name is, you can run the following command to look it up:

 ```shell
 kubectl run -it --image=k8s.gcr.io/e2e-test-images/jessie-dnsutils:1.3 --restart=Never shell -- \
 sh -c 'nslookup kubernetes.default | grep Name | sed "s/Name:\skubernetes.default//"'
 ```

-This command will deploy a pod named `shell` that runs `nslookup`.
+It will deploy a small pod that extracts your cluster domain name from your Kubernetes environment.
 You can remove this pod after it has returned the cluster domain name.

 ##### Download instrumentation packages